 What vendor documents are needed for cloud computing acquisitions that store data?

-The vendor should be asked to provide one of the following documents:
+The vendor will be asked to provide one of the following cloud security assessment documents:

 For more information see: ICSUAM 8065.S003 Information Security Asset Management – Cloud Storage & Services